 ROBERT CHANDLER SWALLOW

-Robert Chandler Swallow, a member of the Senior Executive Service, is Principal Deputy Director for Studies and Analysis, Office of the Secretary of the Air Force, the Pentagon, Arlington, Virginia.
-He is responsible for the development of Air Force-wide policy, guidance, and analyses that inform Air Force leadership decisions concerning current and future warfighting capabilities.
+Robert Chandler Swallow, a member of the Senior Executive Service, is the Principal Deputy Director, Headquarters Air Force Studies and Analysis (SAF/SA), Office of the Secretary of the Air Force, the Pentagon, Arlington, Virginia.
+He is responsible for the development of Air and Space Force-wide policy, guidance, modeling, simulation and analyses that inform Air and Space Force leadership decisions concerning current and future warfighting capabilities.

-Prior to his current position, Mr. Swallow served as the Acting Director of Headquarters Air Force Studies, Analyses and Assessments (HAF/A9) for twenty months as well as Principal Deputy HAF A9.
-During the COVID-19 pandemic, he led the 1,100 Department of the Air Force military and civilian analysts to support planning and budgeting reviews, established the Operations Research Analyst (15A) career field, and spearheaded analytic innovation.
-In his first SES position, he was the Technical Director for the Joint Warfare Analysis Center, Dahlgren, Virginia, leading the JWAC advancement of targeting analysis.
-With a focus on providing future Combatant Commanders with more targeting options faster, he worked across the interagency to provide modeling and simulation, network analysis, wargaming, and operations-research optimized weapons pairings that leveraged emerging technologies such as artificial intelligence, machine learning, and directed energy to conduct conventional, cyber, information, space, economic and gray zone warfare.
-Specific partnerships with U.S. Cyber Command, Defense Advanced Research Projects Agency, National Air and Space Intel Center, Air Combat Command and the Joint Technical Coordination Group for Munitions Effectiveness, led to breakthroughs in threat-representative network simulation and advanced weapons pairings.
+Prior to his current position, Mr. Swallow served as the Acting Director of Headquarters Air Force Studies, Analysis, and Assessments (HAF/A9) for 20 months as well as the Principal Deputy HAF/A9.
+During the COVID-19 pandemic, he led the 1,100 Department of the Air Force military and civilian analysts to support planning and budgeting reviews, establishing the Operations Research Analyst (15A) career field and spearheaded analytic innovation.
+In his first SES position, he was the Technical Director for the Joint Warfare Analysis Center, Dahlgren, Virginia, leading the advancement of boutique targeting analysis.
+With a focus on providing future combatant commanders with more targeting options faster, he worked across the interagency to provide modeling and simulation, network analysis, wargaming and operations-research optimized weapons pairings that leveraged emerging technologies such as artificial intelligence, machine learning and directed energy to conduct conventional, cyber, information, space, economic and gray zone warfare.
+Specific partnerships with the U.S. Cyber Command, Defense Advanced Research Projects Agency, National Air and Space Intel Center, Air Combat Command and the Joint Technical Coordination Group for Munitions Effectiveness, led to breakthroughs in threat-representative network simulation and advanced weapons pairings.

 EDUCATION